jacobtrombetta/jacobtrombetta.github.io/pages/about.md

 Jacob Trombetta was born in Mingo Junction, Ohio, in 1983.
 He received a Bachelor of Arts in Interdisciplinary Studies: Music, Film, and Mathematics, and a Master of Science in Applied Mathematics from the University of Akron.
-His video *Turning Heads in Tiretown* won the Highland Square film festival in 2019.

-He currently works as the Director of Algorithms and Imaging Mathematics at a machine vision company in Akron, Ohio.
+He currently works as a Staff Software Engineer at Space and Time.

 **Contact**
 [jacobtrombetta@gmail.com](mailto:jacobtrombetta@gmail.com)